 What is the Life Expectancy of the Jug?

-The life expectancy of the Jug can vary from 12 to 15 years, but there are clearly a number of different factors that will end up playing a role in all of this.
+The life expectancy of the Jug can vary from 12 to 15 years, but there are several different factors that will end up playing a role in all of this.

-How you care for them throughout their life will be key as they can be prone to a number of different health conditions, but the way in which they are dealt with will be important.
+How you care for them throughout their life will be key as they can be prone to many different health conditions, but the way in which they are dealt with will be important.

 Intelligence, Temperament and Personality Traits of the Jug